frontenddogma/web-development-glossary/manuscript/i.md

 : An open standards organization, which develops and promotes voluntary Internet standards, in particular the standards that comprise the Internet protocol suite (TCP/IP).
 The IETF was founded in 1986.&nbsp;[†](#w-ietf) ℹ︎&nbsp;[ietf.org](https://ietf.org/)

 Internet Explorer
 : A series of graphical web browsers developed by Microsoft and included in the Microsoft Windows line of operating systems, starting in 1995.
-It was first released as part of the add-on package Plus! for Windows 95 that year.
-Later versions were available as free downloads, or in service packs, and included in the original equipment manufacturer (OEM) service releases of Windows 95 and later versions of Windows.
+It was first released as part of the add-on package Plus! for Windows&nbsp;95 that year.
+Later versions were available as free downloads, or in service packs, and included in the original equipment manufacturer (OEM) service releases of Windows&nbsp;95 and later versions of Windows.
 The browser is discontinued, but still maintained.&nbsp;[†](#w-ie) ℹ︎&nbsp;[is.gd/nJZDm3](https://www.microsoft.com/en-us/download/internet-explorer.aspx)

 Internet Information Services
 : An extensible web server created by Microsoft for use with the Windows NT family.
 IIS was released in 1995.&nbsp;[†](#w-iis) ℹ︎&nbsp;[iis.net](https://www.iis.net/)